Available data

 - Access to Paid Leave in Colorado, December 2020.

-What is Health eMoms and how do these data fit into the bigger picture?
+What was Health eMoms and how do these data fit into the bigger picture?

-The Colorado Department of Public Health and Environment’s Health eMoms program is an online, longitudinal data collection system that draws a monthly sample of mothers from live birth certificates and recruits these mothers by mail to join an online survey platform.
-Enrolled mothers receive a total of six online surveys by email and text message from shortly after they give birth up until their child’s third birthday.
-The data we collect helps us understand the needs and experiences of Coloradan moms in order to develop and improve programs and policies that address these needs.
+The Colorado Department of Public Health and Environment’s Health eMoms program was an online, longitudinal data collection system that drew a monthly sample of postpartum people from live birth certificates and recruited these people by mail to join an online survey platform.
+Enrolled people received a total of six online surveys by email and text message from shortly after they give birth up until their child’s third birthday.
+The data we collected helped us understand the needs and experiences of postpartum people and their families in order to develop and improve programs and policies that address these needs.

-These data come from the first three of the six Health eMoms surveys.
-These estimates are cross-sectional (collected at one-point in time), but as we receive additional responses from the same mothers with the remaining four Health eMoms surveys, they can also serve as a basis for looking at individual-level trends in the topics bulleted above.
-If you have questions about how mothers’ experiences change over time, please see the “How do I request additional aggregate data from Health eMoms?” section below for information on how to submit a data request.
+These data come from the six Health eMoms surveys.
+These estimates are cross-sectional (collected at one point in time), but they can also serve as a basis for looking at individual-level trends in the topics bulleted above.
+If you have questions about how participants’ experiences change over time, please see the “How do I request additional aggregate data from Health eMoms?” section below for information on how to submit a data request.

-How is Health eMoms different from the Pregnancy Risk Assessment Monitoring System (PRAMS)?
+How is Health eMoms different from the Pregnancy Risk Assessment Monitoring System (PRAMS) and Baby & You?

 Health eMoms and PRAMS are both maternal and child health data collection systems operated by CDPHE that use birth certificate records as the sampling frame for their monthly selection of mothers that they invite to participate in the system.
 Health eMoms and PRAMS work together to make sure that their samples are mutually exclusive.
 Both systems contact mothers by mail to complete surveys around three-four months postpartum but PRAMS is an extensive mail and telephone survey whereas Health eMoms is a series of brief web surveys.
 PRAMS collects data at only one point in time, but Health eMoms enrolls mothers in an ongoing survey program that continues up to their child’s third birthday.